Sure Dividend

 Emerson Electric was founded in Missouri in 1890.
 Since then, it has evolved from a regional manufacturer of electric motors and fans into a technology and engineering company that provides solutions to industrial, commercial, and individual customers.

-It is a global leader with a presence in more than 150 countries and operates in two segments: Automation Solutions and Commercial & Residential Solutions.
+It is a global leader with a presence in over 150 countries, operating in two segments: Automation Solutions and Commercial & Residential Solutions.

-The Automation Solutions segment generates ~65% of the total revenue and offers industrial equipment and software to the oil and gas industry, refining, power generation, and other industries.
+The Automation Solutions segment generates ~65% of the total revenue.
+It offers industrial equipment and software to the oil and gas industry, as well as refining, power generation, and other related industries.

 The Commercial & Residential Solutions segment, which generates the remaining 35% of the total revenue, offers residential and commercial heating and air conditioning products.